Deeparkrish/employee-tracker/README.md

   ## Process
   At the  start of the application (node server ),
   * The user is  presented with the following options:
       * View All Employees
       * View All Employees By Department
       * View All Employees By Role
       * View All Employees By Manager
       * Add Employe
-             * Remove Employe
+      * Remove Employee
       * Update Employee Role
       * Update Employee Manager
       * View All Role
       * Add Role
       * Remove Role
       * View All Departments
       * Total Utilized Budget of a Department
       * Add Department
       * Remove Department
       * Exit
   * When the user chooses to view all departments,he has been presented with a formatted table showing department names and department ids
   * When the user chooses to view all roles,he has been presented with the job title, role id, the department that role belongs to, and the salary for that role.
   * When the choose to view all employees,he has been presented with a formatted table showing employee data, including employee ids, first names, last names,      job titles, departments, salaries, and managers that the employees report to.